emeryberger/PC-Resources/README.md

 python3 explain-conflicts.py --conference=osdi21 --hash-salt=hellokitty
 ```

-3. The chair manually looks over the unexplained-conflicts file to remove any they understand and can explain.
+3. Optional: The chair manually looks over the unexplained-conflicts file to remove any they understand and can explain.
+Each row in this file corresponds to one paper number and one PC member, where the script can't figure out why that PC member is conflicted with any of the authors of that paper.
+Sometimes, the script has a guess about which of the authors is the most likely explanation for the unexplained conflict, because that author submitted *another* paper to this conference that marked that same PC member as a conflict.
+The script indicates this with `multipleconflicts(<author name>)`.

 4. The chair creates a Google Forms form allowing PC members to submit the UIDs of unexplained conflicts that even they can't explain.
 This should be a form with just two fields: the PC member's email and a list of space-separated UIDs.
 (Don't request comma-separated UIDs, since the use of commas with long integers confuses Google's input parsing.)